Novel setup for detecting short-range anisotropic corrections to gravity: Anisotropic Gravity

 Here, $\alpha$ is the strength correction parameter and $\lambda$ is the scale correction parameter.
-As described in the Appendix, the gravitational anisotropy is introduced by defining an anisotropic unit vector $\hat{r}^\prime_{ij}(\varepsilon)$ that is characterized by an anisotropy parameter $\varepsilon\ll 1$.
-In a similar way, an anisotropic power-law corrected force \cite{17a} can be expressed as
+As described in the Supplemental Material, the gravitational anisotropy is introduced by defining an anisotropic unit vector $\hat{r}^{\mathrm{a},\left(kl\right)}_{ij}(\varepsilon)$ that is characterized by an anisotropy parameter $\varepsilon\ll 1$.
+In a similar way, an anisotropic power-law corrected force~\cite{17a} can be expressed as

 In this case, the correction term is parameterized by a single constant $k$.